 With the explosion in student loan debt over the last decade and projections for student loan balances to double again over the next decade, it is easy to overlook the fact that more than three-quarters of college costs are paid through other means.

 In fact, the two main sources of money for higher education tuition are household income and savings (43%) and educational grants and scholarships (30%), according to a recent SLM Corp. report.

 For young professionals with families, this highlights the need to start saving early for your kids’ college.
-However, the trend shows some promising signs: 57% of parents with young children are saving for college this year up from 48% last year, according to figures published in the Wall Street Journal.
-But how do you do it, especially when you might still be grappling with student loans yourself?
+According to figures published in the Wall Street Journal, millennial parents are trending toward saving more too—57% of parents with young children are saving for college this year, up from 48% last year.
+But how do you do it save more for your children’s education, especially when you might still be grappling with student loans yourself?